Gennady Gazin

-Gennady Gazin (Russian: Геннадий Газин; born 28 January 1965) is a businessman and philanthropist of Ukrainian-Jewish descent.
+Gennady Gazin (Геннадій Газін; born 28 January 1965) is a Ukrainian businessman and philanthropist.

 Education

 Gazin has an MBA from Wharton School of the University of Pennsylvania, a master's degree in electrical engineering from Stanford University and a bachelor's degree in electrical engineering from Cornell University.

 Business

 Gazin began his career working for Bell Communications Research (now Telcordia Technologies) and General Dynamics in the U.S. as a systems and telecommunications engineer.
 Gazin moved on to work in McKinsey and Company's New York and Moscow offices, specializing in technology and telecommunications and becoming the firm's senior partner responsible for the CIS region.
 Gazin was CEO of EastOne from 2007 to 2012 and was invited to speak at the 2011 World Economic Forum.
 In 2015, he joined the advisory board of LetterOne Technology.
 In 2020, he was appointed as Chairman of VEON having previously served as vice-chairman of the board at Studio Moderna.
 Gazin is also an affiliate partner at Lindsay Goldberg, a New York-based private equity firm and co-founder of Swiss Timber International, a Swiss trading company.